Paulo Dybala transfer: Tottenham agree €70m fee with Juventus as talks begin over personal terms | Goal.com

 Tottenham have already made two signings this summer: Tanguy Ndombele from Lyon and Jack Clarke from Leeds, though Clarke has been loaned back to the Championship side for 2019-20.

+Ndombele's signing was the first incoming transfer for Spurs since they landed Lucas Moura from Paris Saint-Germain in January 2018.

-Mauricio Pochettino's side are angling to make more additions ahead of Thursday's transfer deadline, and Dybala isn't the only big name who could potentially arrive in north London.
+Mauricio Pochettino's side are angling to make more additions ahead of Thursday's transfer deadline, and Dybala is not the only big name who could potentially arrive in north London.

 Tottenham have emerged as one of the only options for Philippe Coutinho, whom Barcelona are looking to offload ahead of the new season.